Prof Trevor Bailey

 - Spatial and environmental epidemiology

-Professor Bailey has held a range of senior leadership/management roles relating to Education during his time at Exeter University.
-In partcular, he was Associate Dean (Education) for the College of Engineering, Mathematics and Computer Science for several years prior to stepping down from this position in December 2014.
-As regards individual teaching, Professor Bailey has taught a wide variety of general and specialised topics at UG and PG level in Statistics.
-Currently, he teaches UG topics in Advanced Statistical Modelling, contributes to statistical components in PGT courses and is involved in UG/PG project supervision.
+Professor Bailey held a range of senior leadership/management roles relating to Education during his time at Exeter University.
+In partcular, he was Associate Dean (Education) for the College of Engineering, Mathematics and Computer Science for several years.
+He is a Fellow of the Higher Education Academy and taught a wide variety of general and specialised topics at UG and PG level in Statistics at the University including courses on Statistical Modelling, Advanced Statistical Modelling and Spatial Statistics.
+He also had a particular interest in post 16 mathematics education and was one of the founding governors of the Exeter Mathematics School.